basho/basho_docs/content/riak/kv/2.0.2/setup/upgrading/search.md

 If you're using Search in a version of Riak prior to 2.0 (1.3.0 to 1.4.x), you should follow these steps to migrate your search indexes from the legacy `merge_index` to the new Solr-backed ([Yokozuna](../../../using/reference/search) indexes.
-The legacy version of Riak Search is now deprecated and does not support most new 2.0 features, i.e. no [Riak Data Types](../../../developing/data-types), [bucket types](../../../using/reference/bucket-types), [strong consistency](../../../using/reference/strong-consistency), or [security](../../../using/security/)), so we highly recommend that you migrate.
+The legacy version of Riak search is now deprecated and does not support most new 2.0 features, i.e. no [Riak Data Types](../../../developing/data-types), [bucket types](../../../using/reference/bucket-types), [strong consistency](../../../using/reference/strong-consistency), or [security](../../../using/security/)), so we highly recommend that you migrate.

 And please note that the legacy `merge_index`-based search (aka legacy